 Once a student arrives on campus for the school day, he or she will not be permitted to leave the campus without administrative approval.
 Students may not leave school for any reason (other than for an approved school- sponsored activity) without checking out first through the appropriate office.
 Students who leave campus without following these procedures will be disciplined and may not appeal the absence.
-Also, students are not allowed to leave campus during the lunch periods.
+Also, 9th-11th students are not allowed to leave campus during the lunch periods.
+Seniors are only allowed to leave campus during lunch periods with approval from grade-level assistant principal.